gitcollect/GPU-Accelerated-Cryptography/README.md

 # GPU-Accelerated Cryptography

-Crytographic part in the final project of GPU Computing,<br/>
+<b>Crytographic part</b> in the final project of GPU Computing, Parallel Implementations of Compression and Cryptographic Algorithms<br/>
 including CPU- and GPU-based implementations of DES, AES and RSA

 Normally, GPU-based implementations can be 10x ~ 50x faster than CPU-based ones.